Greek Orthodox Easter on Tinos Island

 Easter fireworks

-On Great Saturday, the Orthodox Patriarch breaks the seal of the door of the tomb of Christ in Jerusalem and emerges with the Holy Fire, which is then flown to Athens to the church of Agia Anargyroi in the Plaka.
-From there the light is distributed to churches all over Greece.
+On Holy Saturday, the Orthodox Patriarch breaks the seal of the door of the tomb of Christ in Jerusalem and emerges with the Holy Fire, which is then flown to Athens to the church of Agia Anargyroi in the Plaka.
+From there, the light is distributed to churches all over Greece.

 Greek Orthodox Easter in Tinos

-Easter day is a happy day for everyone as they celebrate in the most festive way Christ’s Resurrection.
-Lambs are being roasted in house yards in a skewed way, people wish each other ‘Chronia Polla’ which means ‘Many Years’.
+Easter Day is a happy day for everyone as they celebrate in the most festive way the Resurrection.
+Lambs are being roasted in the house yards in a skewed way, people wish each other ‘Chronia Polla’, which means ‘Many Years’.
 Families come together, they eat all day, drink, and dance.

 Red Egg Clinking Custom